Reading Comprehension Help at Home for Elementary Students | Parent Guide

 Epic

-Best for: children who need easier reading access, more appealing books, and lower resistance before deeper comprehension work sticks.
+Best for: children who need easier reading access, more appealing books, and lower resistance before deeper comprehension work can stick.

-Epic is helpful when reading engagement is part of the problem.
+Epic is not a pure comprehension intervention, but it can still help when reading engagement is part of the problem.
 If your child needs a more inviting way into reading, this can make it easier to build consistency first.

 Why parents may like it: